 Has the treadmill become your nemesis?
 For many of us, these strenuous and high-impact activities can wreak havoc on our joints, muscles, and entire body.
 It may be time to think about a new way to stay fit.
 Read on to learn all about "aerial yoga," a new and fun way to revamp your workout!

 With aerial yoga, also known as "flying yoga", find balance and enjoy the benefits of a gravity-defying, low-impact workout.

-The newly popular Aerial Yoga combines Pilates, acrobatics, and dance for a workout that is truly challenging!
-Utilizing a swing or hammock, this fun sport allows you to do yoga in a relaxed, low impact way.
-Instead of the friction of the ground, you’ll be up in the air, free to float and find balance!
+The newly popular aerial yoga combines Pilates, acrobatics, and dance for a workout that is truly challenging!
+With this type of activity, participants use gear similar to aerial silks--called a yoga hammock for inversions and poses.
+Using a yoga swing or yoga hammock, this fun sport allows you to practice yoga in a relaxed, low impact way.
+Instead of the ground, you’ll be up in the air, free to float and find balance!

-While yoga can be great for dealing with back problems, the results of Aerial Yoga can be even better.
-Since it’s even more low impact, it can help to alleviate neck pain, sciatica, and scoliosis.
-It’s just important to consult with your doctor first if you’re considering a new workout.
+It’s important to consult with your doctor first if you’re considering a new workout.
 Many exercises may not be ideal for those with certain conditions.
 If you think you might have health limitations, talk with a doctor before starting a new workout regime.